bonkzwonil/voiceAtis/README.md

     * No visibility directions
     * No runway condition
 * No comments of ivac 2 atis
+* X-Plane: Detection of active radio not accurate
+* Sometimes airports have more than 1 ATIS frequency (e.g. EDDF or LOWW, for departure and arrival)
+    * You might have to try all frequencies to find the one working.

 ## Used packages and Copyright
 ### python-metar